 - Alpha Beta Gamma business honor society (Kappa Eta chapter)

-- MCC Student Government Association (click here to apply to be an SGA officer)
+- MCC Student Government Association

 - Minority Male Success (aka Man Up) Program